-Both of these flexible office space providers offer a range of full service office space amenities that enable companies to focus on their work, rather than worrying about day-to-day office management needs.
+Both of these flexible space providers offer a range of full service office space amenities that enable companies to focus on their work, rather than worrying about day-to-day office management needs.
 These amenities include everything from security services to a stocked kitchen, covering all the important bases that are expected from a workspace provider.

 When it comes to the question of Knotel vs WeWork, it must be noted that WeWork is the only one that also specializes in providing coworking space.
 In fact, WeWork began specifically as a company offering shared office space.
 Their coworking spaces are mostly aimed at freelancers and other individual workers who want access to some of the advantages of an office environment.
 Some freelancers also find it an antidote to the isolation of working from home.

 Start-ups with small teams also like to take advantage of coworking spaces, since they offer flexibility at a time when a company’s staff is in flux.
 With the shifts in personnel that a growing company inevitably experiences, it really helps to function in an office space that can accommodate staff changes.